MyEBikeLaw

 • Illinois — the e-bike framework first rode on SB 3336, but that bill stalled at Senate concurrence (its May 29, 2026 concurrence vote was never taken) and is dead for the session.
 The final language was carried by SB 3484, which passed both chambers on June 1, 2026 (House 84-16; Senate 48-7) and now awaits Governor Pritzker.
 Despite news reports, it does NOT require a license, registration, or insurance for normal e-bikes — for Class 1/2/3 it adds only a minimum riding age (15, or 16 for Class 3).
 Those vehicle rules apply only to devices over 28 mph (or over 750 W), which Illinois already treats as motor-driven cycles.
 Effective January 1, 2027 if signed.

-• Massachusetts — S 3077 (Ride Safe Act), filed by Governor Healey May 4, 2026.
-Speed-based tier framework.
-Despite the press framing, the bill text does NOT mandate registration or insurance for any e-bike — those are left to future Registrar of Motor Vehicles rulemaking.
-For Class 3 (21–30 mph) it mandates only a helmet and a minimum age of 16; Class 1 & 2 (≤20 mph) are unaffected.
-In the Joint Committee on Transportation (hearing held May 28, 2026).
+• Massachusetts — S 3077 (Ride Safe Act), filed by Governor Healey May 4, 2026, was sent to study on July 22, 2026: the Joint Committee on Transportation reported it out to a study order (S 3194) under Joint Rule 10, which in Massachusetts practice means the bill does not advance this session.
+It would have to be refiled to move again.
+Even as filed, and despite the press framing, the bill text did NOT mandate registration or insurance for any e-bike — those were left to future Registrar of Motor Vehicles rulemaking.
+For Class 3 (21–30 mph) it required only a helmet and a minimum age of 16; Class 1 & 2 (≤20 mph) were unaffected.

 • New York — S08573 (RIDERS Act).
 Would require registration and operator licensure for all e-bikes, e-scooters, and e-skateboards.
 In Senate Transportation Committee.